mukamel-lab/CellSort/README.md

 Independent Component Analysis for Optical Imaging Data Sets

-Copyright Eran Mukamel, 2009 email: eran@post.harvard.edu
+Copyright Eran Mukamel, 2009
+email: emukamel@ucsd.edu

 INSTALLATION ----------------------
 Add the folder "CellSort 1.1" to the MATLAB path by